Radiator Buyer's Guide

 These tanks are responsible for moving the coolant from the engine to the radiator.
 A crossflow radiator tank is positioned on the side of the core while a downflow radiator tank is located at the top or bottom of the core.

 Transmission fluid is needed to cool your engine’s transmission.
-Transmission fluid flows through steel pipes.
+It flows through steel pipes.
 This type of coolant is also cooled within the radiator.
 Although some vehicles have a separate radiator for transmission fluids, it is more common for a radiator have both functions.

 What Are the Types of Radiators?

 Radiators for cars can be made from different materials.
 Each has their own set of advantages and disadvantages.
 The most common types of radiators based on material are the following:

 Copper or Brass Radiator